MoJo2600/esp-soil-moisture-sensor/README.md

 * Remove the flasher
 * Insert batteries
 * Connect to the new Wifi (homie-123456)
-* Open the configuration website, the device is found and you can follow the configuration process
+* Open the configuration website, the device is found and you can follow the configuration process.
+If you want to enable OTA updates, check the checkbox OTA.
 * Remove the batteries
 * Add Jumper to enable deep sleep
 * Insert batteries again